akhatami/sop-in-qa-replication-package/README.md

 ```
 Afterwards find Maven build logs in ``maven_build_logs`` directory.
 ### 2.2.
 Gradle
-This step uses ``Dockerfile-gradle-build`` docker file to run ``auto_build_gradle.py`` which uses ``selected_projects_add.csv`` file to filter Gradle projects, build them, and store their build logs.
-The stored build logs are in ``gradle_build_logs`` directory.
-You can already access our study's Gradle build logs in ``gradle_build_logs.zip`` file.
-Before building the docker image make sure to use the right JAVA_HOME path according to the CPU architecture of your local machine (use arm64 for a machine with M8 processor).
+This step uses the ``Dockerfile-gradle-build`` docker file to run the ``auto_build_gradle.py`` which uses the ``selected_projects_add.csv`` file to filter Gradle projects, build them, and store their build logs.
+The stored build logs are in the ``gradle_build_logs`` directory.
+You can already access our study's Gradle build logs in the ``gradle_build_logs.zip`` file.
+Before building the docker image make sure to use the right JAVA_HOME path according to the CPU architecture of your local machine (use arm64 for a machine with an M8 processor).

 First, run the following command to build the docker image:
 ```